icy-arctic-fox/spectator/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Merge Request

+Please make sure to run `crystal tool format` before submitting.
+The CI build checks for properly formatted code.

+Tests must be written for any new functionality.
+Macros that create types are not as easy to test, so they are exempt for the current time.
+However, please test all code locally with an example spec file.

 Contributors
 ------------